How can parents communicate with their child’s teacher or the school?

 Parents are welcome to contact a staff member directly or liaise through the school office to organise a suitable meeting time.

 The school distributes an opinion survey to all parents and caregivers biannually.
-Please contact the school for information about when the next survey is due to be sent out.
+Please contact the school for information about when the next survey is due to be circulated to the community.

 What might you communicate with the school about?